Perspectives on QCD, Topology and the Strong CP Problem: Topological charge in QCD

-Whichever of the above methods is used, there is a always a unique way to assign all gauge configurations an integer topological charge $Q$, whether they be smooth or rough.
+Whichever of the above methods is used, one may adopt a definite prescription to assign all gauge configurations an integer topological charge $Q$, whether they be smooth or rough.
 There may be some dependence of $Q\in\mathbb{Z}$ on the detailed method used for some rough configurations, but this detail does not affect any of the arguments that we will be interested in making.
+The $Q$ resulting from gradient flow smoothing appears to be robust under variations of the smoothing procedure in typical cases.
 We can then subsequently \emph{define} large gauge transformations to be any gauge transformations $U(x)$, be they rough or smooth, that change the assigned integer topological charge.
 By construction the change will be an integer, $k=Q'-Q$, where we can define this $k$ to be the winding number of the rough or smooth gauge transformation.

+The key point is that the integer topological classification therefore arises through additional structure imposed on the gauge fields such as smoothing procedures or index-theorem definitions, rather than being an intrinsic property of the full space of configurations appearing in the functional integral.
+This observation does not contradict the standard framework but clarifies the assumptions involved in defining topological sectors configuration by configuration.

+\paragraph*{QCD functional integral over smooth fields:} One can always choose to define QCD in terms of a functional integral over smoothed fields with (near)-integer topological charge $Q$.
+For example, consider any ensemble of lattice QCD field configurations at fixed lattice spacing $a$.
+Using gradient flow \citep{Luscher2010iy, Bruno2014, L_scher_2010, L_scher_2011} with flow time $t>0$ the gauge fields will be smoothed over a physical radius $r_{\rm sm}(t) \sim \sqrt{8t}$.
+For any $t>0$, the flowed field is smooth on scales below $r_{\rm sm}$, and then standard definitions of $q_t(x)$ and

+become well behaved.
+In particular $Q$ approaches an integer configuration-by-configuration.
+One can define the flow time $t(a)$ for each lattice spacing $a$ such that $Q$ is within some fixed small variation from integer for the members of that ensemble.
+Then one can take the continuum limit along a trajectory of ensembles with

+In this way the smoothing radius vanishes in physical units while still removing lattice-scale roughness.
+In this regime, any observable defined at a fixed physical renormalization scale $\mu$, where $\mu^{-1} \gg a$, is expected to have the same continuum limit whether computed on the original ensemble or on the flowed ensemble at $t(a)$ up to controllable renormalization effects.
+Then the familiar topological classification, (near)-integer-valued $Q$ and the usual $\theta$-vacuum construction are all internally consistent within that definition.

-If functional integrals in quantum field theory are dominated by rough field configurations, it is important to understand how semiclassical and classical physics nevertheless emerge in the macroscopic limit.
+\paragraph*{Classical and semiclassical limit:} It is important to understand how semiclassical and classical physics emerge in the macroscopic limit.
 Macroscopic physical observables are operator-valued distributions that are effectively smeared over some finite spacetime region.
 A macroscopic observable then depends on the field only through and effective average over the spacetime region $R$ that is large compared to microscopic correlation lengths.
 For example,